Frequently Asked Questions

 if the counsellor has reason to believe a child may be at risk of abuse or neglect,

 if the client is at risk of harming self or others,

 if there is a legal subpoena for the client's file.

 In these situations the counsellor is legally required to contact other community and/or social agencies like Emergency Medical Technicians, Victoria Police Department or the Ministry of Children and Family Development.
 If there is a subpoena, the file goes to the lawyer requesting it.

 Will my counsellor tell me what to do or solve my problem for me?

 No. This is a common misconception.
 Counsellors rarely, if ever, give advice or suggestions.
 They may offer various breathing and grounding techniques if anxiety is the issue, as I do, for example.
 No one can solve another person's problems.
 I will work with you to form a partnership of trust where we explore the various factors informing your concerns.

 Among counsellors costs vary widely, as do payment options.
 British Columbia Medical Services Plan does not cover the cost of counsellors.
 Group insurance, employee wellness benefits, cash and credit cards are generally accepted.
 Many counsellors have a sliding scale and their fees are posted on their web site.

-I have a sliding scale and my 2017 rates are at the affordable end of the scale.
+My fees are at the lower end of the scale at $80 for an individual and $100 for couples.
 I accept cash and provide receipts to claim toward group health insurance plans.